sapaladas/banknote_authentication_via_least_squares/README.md

 - We see that scaling our features resulted in different optimal values for $\alpha$
 - Looking at the test set, we also observe different results regarding the difference between FP and FN
-- Even though after normalization the difference between FP and FN was higher than before, the error rate is smaller
+- Even though after scaling the difference between FP and FN was higher than before, the error rate was smaller
 - Finally, we see that when the model is trained on the scaled features, it yields a higher AUC score